-Knowing what to wear to a wedding isn’t always easy, so we’re here to help wedding guests with our pick of the best wedding guest dresses and outfits for 2019.
+Knowing what to wear to a wedding isn’t always easy, so we’re here to help wedding guests with our pick of the best wedding guest dresses and outfits.
 There’s just one rule to wedding guest fashion: never wear white to a wedding.

 If you’re wondering what a wedding guest should wear to a wedding in Spring, Summer, Autumn or Winter, these are our pick of the best wedding guest dresses and outfits for the 2019 wedding season.

 If you’ve been invited to a Summer Wedding, think soft silk and romantic lace for your wedding guest outfit.

 Whilst pretty pastels are a firm favourite for the Spring months, soft shades are taking a tropical turn with bolder block colours reminiscent of paradise waters and warmer climes.

 Online fashion retailer Chi Chi London offers a range of feminine and floaty wedding guest dresses designed to refresh your spring wardrobe with renaissance style florals and sophisticated block pastels colours to suit Spring, as well as doubling up as the perfect occasion wear with flare.

 Showcasing pretty prints, delicate detail, elegant embroidery and stunning silhouettes.
 Chi chi’s dresses, skirts and tops in soft pastel hues set the perfect balance between glamour and effortless boho in style and shape for Spring.